Representation theory of non-factorizable ribbon Hopf algebras: Preliminaries

-is an isomorphism of vector spaces. \item The M\"uger centre $\mathcal{Z}_{(2)}(H\text{-mod})$ (see Definition \ref{Muger}) of the category of modules $H\text{-mod}$ is trivial (generated by the unit of $H\text{-mod}$). \end{enumerate} If either item is fulfilled $(H, R)$ is called \textit{factorizable}, and otherwise \textit{non-factorizable}.
-If $\mathcal{Z}_{(2)}(H\text{-mod})$ is isomorphic to the category of finite dimensional super-vector spaces $\operatorname{SVect}$, we will refer to $H$ as \textit{slightly factorizable}. \end{proposition} For the purpose of this discussion we introduce a stronger notion. \begin{definition} A unimodular, quasitriangular Hopf algebra $(H, R)$ with an integral $\lambda \in H^*$ is called \textit{strongly non-factorizable} if any of the two equivalent conditions is fulfilled
+Let $\omega: H \otimes H \mapsto \C$, be a billinear pairing.
+We call $\omega$ \textit{non-degenerate} if any element $h \in H$ such that $\omega(h, g) = 0$ for all $g\in H$, satisfies $h=0$. \begin{proposition} [\cite{shimizu_2016} Theorem 1.1, \cite{etingof_gelaki_nikshych_ostrik_2016} Exercise 8.6.4] For a finite-dimensional quasitriangular Hopf algebra $(H, R)$ the following two conditions are equivalent \begin{enumerate}[leftmargin=1cm] \item the monodromy matrix $M$ induces a non-degenerate pairing on $H^*\otimes H^* \rightarrow \C$ given by $h^*_1 \otimes h^*_2 \mapsto h^*_1 (M') h^*_2(M'')$, or \item the Drinfeld-Reshetikhin map $H^* \rightarrow H, h^* \mapsto h^*(M')M''$ is an isomorphism of vector spaces. \item The M\"uger centre $\mathcal{Z}_{(2)}(H\text{-mod})$ (see Definition \ref{Muger}) of the category of modules $H\text{-mod}$ is trivial (generated by the unit of $H\text{-mod}$). \end{enumerate} If either item is fulfilled $(H, R)$ is called \textit{factorizable}, and otherwise \textit{non-factorizable}.
+If $\mathcal{Z}_{(2)}(H\text{-mod})$ is isomorphic to the category of finite dimensional super-vector spaces $\operatorname{SVect}$, we will refer to $H$ as \textit{slightly factorizable}. \end{proposition} For the purpose the discussion, in \cite{faes2025non} we introduced a stronger notion \begin{definition} A unimodular, quasitriangular Hopf algebra $(H, R)$ with a left integral $\lambda_L \in H^*$ is called \textit{strongly non-factorizable} if any of the two equivalent conditions is fulfilled